TelerikAcademy/CSS/Topics/03. CSS-Layout/slides/README.md

 <!-- attr: { id:'positioning', showInPresentation:true, hasScriptWrapper:true } -->
 # <a id="positioning"></a>Positioning
-- **position**: defines the positioning of the element in the page content flow
+- The **position** property defines the positioning of the element in the page content flow
 -  The value is one of:
   - `static` is the default value
   - `relative` – relative position according to where the element would appear with static position